-Daniella covers issues related to Mexico, migrant rights, and border issues.
-Prior to joining LAWG she worked for six years on the protection of migrant rights in the U.S.-Mexico-Central America corridor with a variety of civil society organizations and foundations.
-She was the first coordinator of the Central America and Mexico Alliance (CAMMINA), a Fulbright García Robles Fellow in Mexico from 2010-2011, and a program associate at Oxfam America.
+Daniella Burgi-Palomino is Co-director of the Latin America Working Group since 2019.
+Before this, she served as Senior Associate and in that role spearheaded transnational advocacy and campaigns related to human rights in Mexico and Central America, migrant rights, and border issues.
+She has worked on the protection of migrant rights in the U.S.-Mexico-Central America corridor with a variety of civil society organizations and foundations for over twelve years.
+She was the first coordinator of the funder’s alliance, the Central America and Mexico Migration Alliance (CAMMINA), a Fulbright García Robles Fellow in Mexico from 2010-2011, and a program associate at Oxfam America.
 Daniella has completed research contributing to organizational advocacy strategies on issues such as transitional justice, migrant rights, gender, and internal displacement.
 She holds a BA from Tufts University in International Relations and History with a focus in Latin American studies and a Master’s in Law and Diplomacy from the Fletcher School of Law & Diplomacy where she focused on human security and migration.
-Daniella is originally from New York and has Swiss-German and Peruvian family.